Let-s-help-each-other/COVID19-resources/README.md

 ### [Stanford Health Care](https://med.stanford.edu/covid19.html)

+**County**: Santa Clara

+**City**: Stanford

+**What do they need help with?** Masks (N95, surgical, and procedure), Disinfecting wipes such as Clorox or Sani-cloth wipes, Hand sanitizer, Face shields, Goggles and eye shields, Isolation or surgical gowns, CAPR/PAPR machines and disposables, and flocked swabs.
+Donations must be in unopened, original packaging.
+More details here: https://stanfordhealthcare.org/stanford-health-care-now/2020/novel-coronavirus/covid-19-supply-donation-guidelines.html?fbclid=IwAR3LCQh0f4N7r7tYZuMktpogXxzEsrT3e-hp5HvH2QOpreoVjBBflOiIOKI.

 **TODO** Called office of communications (Lisa Kim, 650-723-6696) with request for information on PPE donations

 ---